 Offerpad is an online real estate marketplace that buys and sells homes on its platform.
 The company, which can be classified as a so-called iBuyer, utilizes technology to aid with the buying and selling process.

 Offerpad makes money via the service fees it charges sellers as well as the profit it turns on the homes it sells.

 Founded in 2015 and based out of Phoenix, Arizona, the company has quickly risen to become one of America’s leading iBuyers.
-The company has raised more than $975 million in equity and debt capital to date.
+The company successfully went public in September 2021.

 How Offerpad Works

 Offerpad is an online real estate platform that purchases and sells homes.
 As a so-called iBuyer, Offerpad relies heavily on technology to optimize the buying and selling process.

 When selling your home via Offerpad, homeowners have to fill in a few details about the property they aim to offload.
 Information includes data points such as location, age, and the size of the building, and amenities (e.g., pool or bathtub).

 Sellers can, furthermore, provide photos and a video walkthrough of their homes.
 Offerpad then uses a combination of machine learning technology as well as expert human judgment to come up with a cash offer within 24 hours of initial submission.

 Alternatively, sellers can partner up with Offerpad to publicly list their home via the company’s website.

 For sellers that intend to move into another home, Offerpad provides a free moving service (only available to customers who have sold their home to Offerpad).
 The service is limited to moves within a 50-mile radius.